Browse by Majors & Minors

 In this 36-credit-hour MS program, the core curriculum is complemented by an individual plan of study and culminates in a thesis project.
 Participants are prepared to continue within the professional setting, provide leadership within a school, or continue with studies at the doctoral level.

-The elementary education program prepares students for teaching and instructional leadership.
-By completing the program, elementary education majors meet state course requirements for licensure in K-6.
-The program includes minors in early childhood, English as a new language, reading teacher, special education, and recreation and sports studies.
+The elementary education major prepares students for teaching and instructional leadership.
+By completing the K-6 licensure pathway, elementary education majors meet state course requirements for licensure in K-6.
+This program includes an embedded Diverse Learners minor in the curriculum.

 Engineering Dual Degree Program (LAS) (Major) (Degrees: BA or BS)